warpyu/TechnicalCommunityContent/Advanced Analytics/Power BI/Session 3 - Hands On/readme.md

     _Copying the access key to the clipboard_

-A workspace collection has been provisioned, but it currently contains no workspaces.
-A workspace will be created programmatically  later on in this lab by the Xamarin Forms app that you write.
+This access key is important because it is used to create *access tokens* that enable apps to authenticate to Power BI Embedded and embed reports.
+Two keys are generated, but only one is needed at any given time.
+The second key is provided so you can periodically refresh the keys in your apps without interrupting access to the service.

 <a name="Exercise2"></a>
-## Exercise 2: Create a Xamarin Forms solution ##
+## Exercise 2: Create a Xamarin Forms app ##

-The first step in creating a cross-platform mobile app with Xamarin Forms is to provision a solution in Visual Studio 2017.
+In this exercise, you will create a new Xamarin Forms solution in Visual Studio and add basic infrastructure to customize the app's branding and lay the groundwork for hosting a Power BI Embedded report.
 If you have not installed the workloads listed in the [Prerequisites](#Prerequisites) section, stop now and modify your Visual Studio installation to add these workloads.

 1. Start Visual Studio, and use the **File** -> **New** -> **Project** command to create a new **Cross Platform App** solution named "TwitterBI."